Bushfires

 The fact is that, for thousands of years, the Australian landscape has burned naturally.

-The debate rages on about whether controlled hazard reduction burning should be performed outside of the fire seasons to reduce fuel loads and, therefore, the chance of bushfires raging out of control.
+The debate continues about whether controlled hazard reduction burning should be performed outside of fire-danger seasons to reduce fuel loads and, therefore, the chance of naturally occurring bushfires raging out of control.

-Today, fires may be caused by lightning, arcing from powerlines, people’s carelessness e.g. by throwing cigarette butts out of car windows, and even deliberate arson.
+Today, fires may be caused by lightning, arcing from powerlines, people’s carelessness e.g. by throwing cigarette butts out of car windows and, sadly not infrequently by malicious arson.

-The alternative is to continue to unnaturally protect the land from bushfires, but this leads to massive build-up of fuel over time and the increased likelihood of rare but devastating wildfires.
+The alternative is to continue to unnaturally protect the land from bushfires, leading to massive build-up of fuel over time and the increased likelihood of devastating wildfires.

 The pictures on this page are in general email circulation.
 If they are ‘yours’, please let us know so we can acknowledge them appropriately.